joaodddev/joaodddev/README.md

 ## EN-US

 # 👨🏻‍💻 João Victor
-Data • Ops • Automation | Java • Python • SQL
+Bakcend • Ops • Automation | Java • Go! • SQL

 I work at the intersection of **operations, systems, and data**, with experience in fiscal and operational areas within large-scale environments.
 Passionate about **process automation** and **data-driven projects**.